isomerpages/moe-acsbarkerroad/_secondary-1-registration-2024/2024 Secondary 1 Registration.md

 | Waffles/ Pau/ Muffins |
 |

-  Food items not allowed during snack breaks include
+  Food items not allowed during snack breaks include:
-i.
-Sweets and chocolates
+* Sweets and chocolates
-ii.
-Drinks other than plain water are not allowed (this includes Ayataka & Oolong tea) iii.
-Junk/Fried food iv.
-Entire packets of rice/noodles/pasta, etc.
+* Drinks other than plain water are not allowed (this includes Ayataka & Oolong tea)
+* Junk/Fried food
+* Entire packets of rice/noodles/pasta, etc.

 **Parking on campus**